Intellectual Property Strategy

 Apart from this, Epson also utilizes its intellectual property portfolio in brand support.

-An Intellectual Property Strategy That Supports Sustained Growth of Corporate Value
+An Intellectual Property Strategy That Supports Sustainable Growth

-Epson aims to sustain the growth of corporate value by leveraging its intellectual property to create a positive cycle for new businesses and convert intellectual property into corporate value.
-That is why we engage in activities that support innovation, co-creation, digital transformation (DX), and our brands based on intellectual property.
+Epson acquires and utilizes intellectual property to create a positive cycle for new businesses, convert intellectual property into corporate value, and achieve sustainable corporate growth.
+Along with this, we engage in activities that support innovation, co-creation, digital transformation (DX), and our brands based on intellectual property.

 IP Landscapes that guide business and development strategies

-As part of these activities, when a decision is to be made about investing in a startup, the Intellectual Property Division evaluates the intellectual property owned by the startup.
-The diagram on the right depicts an example appraising the patent portfolio held by Neurable, Inc., a startup engaged in Brain Computer Interface (BCI) technology development utilizing brainwave analysis.
-The portfolio was seen as having high value compared to the portfolios of its competitors.
-In April 2023, Epson X Investment Corporation, a corporate venture capital (CVC) subsidiary established by Epson, made the decision to invest in Neurable based in part on this assessment of the value of the startup's intellectual property.
+The diagram on the right depicts an example of an evaluation of the patent portfolio held by Neurable, Inc., a startup engaged in Brain Computer Interface (BCI) technology development utilizing brainwave analysis.
+Neurable's portfolio was seen as having high value compared to the portfolios of its competitors.
+In April 2023, Epson X Investment Corporation, a corporate venture capital (CVC) subsidiary established by Epson, made the decision to invest in Neurable based in part on this evaluation of the value of the startup's intellectual property.

 Created by Epson using LexisNexis PatentSight.